 Whole School, Whole Community, Whole Child (WSCC) Model

 - A coordinated framework promoting alignment, integration, and collaboration between health and education in order to achieve improved cognitive, physical, social and emotional development.

 - For more information visit the WSCC website.

-- Our next SHAC meeting is Feb 26th at 3 pm.
+- Keep an eye out for our next SHAC meeting.
 Call the nurse's office for more information or if you would like to attend.